MicrosoftDocs/visualstudio-docs/docs/modeling/create-layer-diagrams-from-your-code.md

 >
 > Instead, add a new dependency diagram to the modeling project.
 Copy the elements from the source diagram to the new diagram.
 Save both the modeling project and the new dependency diagram.

-### To add a new dependency diagram to a modeling project
+### Add a new dependency diagram to a modeling project

+> [!NOTE]
+> Dependency diagrams are not supported for .NET Core projects in Visual Studio 2017.

 1. On the **Architecture** menu, choose **New Dependency Diagram**.